mauroorru3/erasmus_via_blockchain/README.md

 - assignment of an exam grade by a professor to a student;
 - Erasmus+ programme request of a student to another university in a foreign chain.

+N.B. the names, surnames and addresses present are fictitious.

 ## Installation